McJeorj/BhumiDesigns/index.md

 ---
 layout: default
+image: garden2.jpg
 ---

-# Home
+## Welcome

-Welcome to Bhumi Designs.
+Welcome to Bhumi Designs!

 We service the Greater Seattle area and the